Darkzarich/nestjs-docs-cats-project/README.md

 The project's [hoppscotch](https://hoppscotch.io/) specification file is located in the `hoppscotch` directory.

-Usually you'd serve the client side using a static file server like [Nginx](https://www.nginx.com/) or [Apache](https://httpd.apache.org/) but for the sake of simplicity, the project serves the client side from NestJS application.
+**NOTE**: Usually you'd serve the client side using a static file server like [Nginx](https://www.nginx.com/) or [Apache](https://httpd.apache.org/) but for the sake of simplicity, the project serves the client side from NestJS application.
 But during development, the client side will be served from [Vite](https://vitejs.dev/)'s dev server.

 ## Project setup